mrazomej/phd/src/chapter_03/section_09_discussion.md

 of the simple repression motif [@Phillips2019].
-By combining a series of studies on this circuit spanning diverse experimental methods for measuring gene expression under a myriad of different conditions, for the first time, we possess complete *a priori* parametric knowledge -- allowing us to generate parameter-free predictions for processes related to information processing.
+By combining a series of studies on this circuit spanning diverse experimental methods for measuring gene expression under a myriad of different conditions, for the first time, we possess complete *a priori* parametric knowledge---allowing us to generate parameter-free predictions for processes related to information processing.
 Some of the model parameters for our kinetic formulation of the input-output function are informed by inferences made from equilibrium models.
 We use the fact that if